 Statement credit(s) will post to your account the same day your travel category purchase posts to your account and will appear on your monthly credit card billing statement within 1-2 billing cycles.

 So, as soon as your credit card transaction goes from “pending” to “posted”, your statement credit should kick in to reimburse the purchase.

 5. When Does the Credit Renew?Update: Chase no longer offers the $300 travel credit each calendar year.
 Instead, you’ll qualify each cardmember year.

 You will receive a new travel credit each calendar year.
 Chase considers the end of the year to be when your December statement closes.
 So depending on the exact date, you could receive your second travel credit before January of the following year.

 So as long as you spend $600 in travel before you pay your second annual fee, Chase is effectively paying you $150 the first year you have the card ($450 annual fee – $300 travel credit upon application approval – second $300 travel credit after your December statement closes = $150 profit)!

 But make sure you spend at least $300 in travel per year, or you’ll forfeit the remaining credit!

 Does the Travel Credit Make the Chase Sapphire Reserve a Keeper?

-In that case, consider cards with a similar sign-up bonus, like the The Enhanced Business Platinum® Card from American Express OPEN, which offers a 100,000 AMEX Membership Rewards point sign-up bonus after meeting tiered minimum spending requirements.
+In that case, consider cards with a similar sign-up bonus, like The Business Platinum® Card from American Express OPEN, which offers a 100,000 AMEX Membership Rewards point welcome bonus after meeting tiered minimum spending requirements.